Community Education and Training

 Sexual Assault Awareness

-This program is for the entire campus community and addresses acquaintance rape, statistics, victim resources, and reporting procedures.
-We also provide information about the various so called “date rape” drugs.
+This program is for the entire campus community and addresses acquaintance rape, statistics, victim resources and reporting procedures.
+APD also provides information about various “date rape” drugs.